 - a.
-Design Flow: 0.676 MGD - b.
-Type of treatment: 3-cell stabilization pond system followed by a holding pond utilizing a hydrograph controlled release.
-NOTE: HCR requirements no longer apply 3 years after effective date. - c.
+Design Flow: 3.05 MGD - b.
+Type of treatment: 2 partial mix aerated lagoons operated in series followed by chlorine disinfection and dechlorination - c.
 Discharge Description: treated municipal wastewater a.
 INDUSTRIAL USERS

-A quantitative and qualitative description of the discharge described in the NPDES Permit Application Forms received March 4, 2004, are available for review.
+A quantitative and qualitative description of the discharge described in the NPDES Permit Application Forms received are available for review.

-8. INDUSTRIAL WASTEWATER CONTRIBUTIONS.
+9. INDUSTRIAL WASTEWATER CONTRIBUTIONS.

-This facility receives industrial process wastewater.
-Based on the applicant's effluent compliance history and the type of industrial contributions, standard Pretreatment Program implementation conditions are deemed appropriate at this time.

-9. SEWAGE SLUDGE PRACTICES.
+This facility receives industrial process wastewater, one (1) of which is significant (categorical under 40 CFRs 464 & 433) yet tracked by ADEQ pretreatment personnel.
+Based on the applicant's effluent compliance history and the characteristics of industrial contributions, standard Pretreatment Program boilerplate conditions are deemed appropriate at this time.
+10. SEWAGE SLUDGE PRACTICES.

-Sludge generated at this facility remains in the lagoons on site.
+Sludge will remain in the aerated lagoons.

-10. PERMIT CONDITIONS.
+11. PERMIT CONDITIONS.

-The Arkansas Department of Environmental Quality has made a tentative determination to issue a permit for the discharge described in the application.
+The Arkansas Department of Environmental Quality has made a determination to issue a permit for the discharge described in the application.
 Permit requirements are based on NPDES regulations (40 CFR Parts 122, 124, and Subchapter N), the National Pretreatment Regulation in 40 CFR 403 and regulations promulgated pursuant to the Arkansas Water and Air Pollution Control Act (Act 472 of 1949, as amended, Ark.
 Code Ann.
 8-4-101 et. seq.).